Stanley Kubrick: Career influences

 As a young man, Kubrick was fascinated by the films of Soviet filmmakers such as Sergei Eisenstein and Vsevolod Pudovkin.
 Kubrick read Pudovkin's seminal theoretical work, Film Technique, which argues that editing makes film a unique art form, and it needs to be employed to manipulate the medium to its fullest.
 Kubrick recommended this work to others for many years.
 Thomas Nelson describes this book as "the greatest influence of any single written work on the evolution of [Kubrick's] private aesthetics".
-Kubrick also found the ideas of Konstantin Stanislavski to be essential to his understanding the basics of directing, and gave himself a crash course to learn his methods.
+Kubrick also found the ideas of Konstantin Stanislavski to be essential to his understanding the basics of directing.

 Kubrick's family and many critics felt that his Jewish ancestry may have contributed to his worldview and aspects of his films.
-After his death, both his daughter and wife stated that he was not religious, but "did not deny his Jewishness, not at all".
+After his death, his daughter and wife stated that he was not religious, but "did not deny his Jewishness, not at all".
 His daughter noted that he wanted to make a film about the Holocaust, the Aryan Papers, having spent years researching the subject.
 Most of Kubrick's friends and early photography and film collaborators were Jewish, and his first two marriages were to daughters of recent Jewish immigrants from Europe.
-British screenwriter Frederic Raphael, who worked closely with Kubrick in his final years, believes that the originality of Kubrick's films was partly because he "had a (Jewish?) respect for scholars".
-He declared that it was "absurd to try to understand Stanley Kubrick without reckoning on Jewishness as a fundamental aspect of his mentality".
+British screenwriter Frederic Raphael, who worked closely with Kubrick in his final years, declared that it was "absurd to try to understand Stanley Kubrick without reckoning on Jewishness as a fundamental aspect of his mentality".